TranPhucVinh/C/Physical layer/Process/Process cloning/Variable inside forked process.md

-Address of a variable inside both parent and child process are the same:
+# Address of a variable inside both parent and child process are the same

 ```c
 int main(void){